JamesV-S/Jmvs_character_auto_rigging_tool/README.txt

 and joints are created & stored in modular dictionary's properly.
 HOWEVER, when building the system, everything works except the ctrl's are a cluster of points only visible thru their cvs!
-- Basically the ctrls arnt loading properly.
+- Basically the fk ctrls arnt loading properly.
 They a visible if the guides were created with the same loaded tool
 > Figure out this issue.